 To dial in my manual settings for fashion shows I start with setting shutter speed based on the focal length rule of thumb for hand-held photography.
-Using a 70-200mm lens, would put it somewhere around 1/200.
+Using a 70-200mm lens, I would put it somewhere around 1/200.
 Image stabilization may allow me to shoot a bit slower, but I resist relying on it unless I really need to (translation: if the lighting really sucks).
 Next, I’ll want my aperture to be around f/2.8 – f/4 to give me that separation between model and background that I mentioned above.
-I will usually start with ISO 400 and push it up if I’m not getting enough light.
+I will usually start with ISO 400 and only push it up if I’m not getting enough light.

 3: Arrive Early